Skip to Main Content

 Insurance Fraud Costs Consumers

-People who commit insurance fraud range from first time opportunists to organized criminal rings who conspire to steal millions of dollars from insurance companies and consumers, to professionals and technicians who inflate the cost of services or charge for services not rendered; to ordinary people who want to cover their deductible or view filing a claim as an opportunity to make a little money.
+People who commit insurance fraud vary from first time opportunists, organized criminal rings who conspire to steal millions of dollars from insurance companies and consumers, professionals and technicians who inflate the cost of services or charge for services not rendered, and ordinary people who want to cover their deductible or view filing a claim as an opportunity to make a little money.
 All lines of insurance are susceptible to fraud, but it is particularly prevalent in automobile insurance, healthcare, and workers' compensation.

 If you are solicited to commit insurance fraud, STOP!